 Forest bathing, or simply spending time in nature, helps us calm down, which allows our bodies to heal and restore themselves.
 Dobson says experiencing the world through our senses—such as listening to the sound of leaves or feeling the touch of wind on our skin—makes us feel alive and present.

 In other words?
-All this tranquility, and the health gains that come with it, translates to better sleep.
+All this tranquility, and the health gains that come with it, translate to better sleep.